 You probably experienced at least once in your life to get in a situation over which you had no choice or control.
 Traffic jam.
 Train or plane cancelled at the last moment.
 Got sick right the day of your important meeting/vacation/event.
 And you felt that strong frustration and anger.
 Our children often experience the same angry frustration when we decide everything for them..
 But we know better, right?!
 Why having a choice is so important?
 What lesson does having a choice teach us and our children?
-What good can it bring into our daily life?
+And why should we always give our kids a choice?

 I want to make a choice!

 Dinner was ready.
 We called the children, and as usual, this triggered THE question : "Is there pasta?"
 Now, we're Italian, it's true, but I still believe it is important to eat a little bit of everything ..

 No, honey, we had pasta yesterday, and you had also pasta at lunch in school.

 Mamma!!!
 You know I only like pasta!
 What are we eating then?

 My daughter looked half sad, half disgusted at the roasted salmon and the sauteed spinach on the plate.
 Tears started rolling down her cheeks.

 I don't want to eat this!
 I don't like it!